University of Malawi

 Who we are

-Chancellor College is located in Zomba, a mountainous area in southern Malawi.
-At 5000 students, we are the largest of the four government-run colleges in the University of Malawi system.
+University of Malawi is located in Zomba, a mountainous area in southern Malawi.
+At 5000 students, we are the largest of the four government-run colleges.
 Our 25 academic departments offer a variety of undergraduate programs and a selection of Masters and PhD programs.
 We are committed to achieving sustainable social, economic and technological development in Malawi.

 The library staff actively works to put books into the hands of Malawian primary and secondary students through their partnership with the African Library Project.